Reports To: NWFS Health Navigation Program Manager

 - Utilizes a trauma-informed approach.

-- Ability to plan, implement, evaluate and report activities conducted.
+- Ability to plan, implement, evaluate and report program activities.

-- Ability to communicate effectively orally and in writing and to prepare written and electronic documents.
+- Ability to communicate effectively orally and in writing and to prepare written and electronic records and reports.

 Education and Professional Requirements:

-- Required: Medical Assistant, Licensed Practical Nurse and 5 or more years of experience working in direct delivery of healthcare;
+- Medical Assistant, Licensed Practical Nurse; and, 5 or more years of experience working in direct healthcare delivery or management; required.

 - Proven leadership ability with strong interpersonal skills.